 Headlights in daytime may be necessary due to poor climatic in Sweden and Canada which are covered in snow for four months or when the sun does shine, it's low in the sky - but this is not typical of the rest of the world.

 However Marcin Gorzkowski the chairman of the UNECE WP29 group that sets vehicle global technical lighting regulations is Canadian - maybe this is why the rest of the world is suffering.
 Strangely, no EU country (not even Sweden) can can prove that DRL save lives.

 We have evidence that DRL are killing people and who knows the cumulative affect of disability glare caused by Xenon-HID headlamps?.

-The EU research organisation SWOV claimed 15% less fatal accidents and 10% less injury accidents from DRL, in reality:
+The EU research organisation SWOV Factsheet claimed 15% less fatal accidents and 10% less injury accidents from DRL and the UK Dft claimed 6%, in reality:

 The flawed EU research studies used slides in a laboratory rather than real lights!
 Government and Local Authorities seem to spend our taxes by making life more difficult for motorists thus creating a negative more aggressive and dangerous frame of mind.
 We have seen tyre and suspension damaging humps, speed cameras sited to maximise revenue rather than safety, chicanes, and now it seems permitting motorists to blind each other and kill vulnerable road users each other is official policy.

 If the Government reverted to making roads safer by positive measures e.g.:-

 Regular Eyesight tests

 We would not need any of these expensive and negative measures and in particular blinding Xenon High Intensity Discharge headlamps and blinding Daytime Running Lights.